-Coffee is an enormous industry: we drink 2.25 billion cups of it each day worldwide.
+Coffee is an enormous global industry: we drink 2.25 billion cups of it each day worldwide, and consumption is rising.

 I’ve been a lifelong coffee drinker.
 My father was Turkish and I was barely a few years old when he started dripping some super-sweet Turkish coffee onto a saucer for me to taste (they did things differently then!)

 I graduated (not surprisingly) to outright coffee addiction.
-I drink up to ten cups a day, and I drink it in a variety of ways, from espresso to French press to filter and even capsules – pretty much anything but instant.
+Until recently I drank up to ten cups a day (I’ve cut back to four) and I drink coffee in a variety of ways, from espresso to French press to filter and even capsules – pretty much anything but instant.
 It’s what ensures a gourmet meal goes down perfectly or turns a sleepy afternoon moment into energy.

 So yes, I love a cup of great coffee.